 Career Pathing

 Career pathing is an aspect of professional development that is key for retention.
-An employee’s career is no longer a ladder that only moves up, but instead encompasses a number of different path options; think more lattice than ladder.
+An employee’s career development is no longer a ladder that only moves up, but instead encompasses a number of different path options; think more lattice than ladder.
 Communicating growth paths within a company helps employees see their future potential.

 The career pathing process shows employees how they can move up or laterally in your organization and allows them to have some say in what they want to do in their career.
 It will also help them and their manager identify the skills and knowledge they’ll need to obtain to get there.
 Career pathing creates opportunities for employees and managers to collaborate, identifying milestones that will assist the employee in reaching that next level or promotion